seinecle/blog/_posts/2023-05-25-optimizing-speed-of-pairwise-comparisons.md

 As said above I went for longs not Longs for the sake of not using much memory given the size of the dataset.
 But in some parts of the code, Java can implicitly turn a long into a Long to carry an operation you need.
 Boxing is converting a long into a Long, and unboxing is the reverse.
 This is trivial but can end up consuming precious nanoseconds, multipled many times.
 Making sure I did not use long here, Long there in the code helped improve speed.

+# Removing the break of having to write the results while looping
+When a similarity is computed, this result is stored as a text: journalA, journalB, count of common authors.

+To avoid that writing this result would slow down the loop, it is just given to a queue, which is offloaded in a separate thread.
+This thread uses a FileChannel to continuously write on disk in a simple way.

+Note: I have tried using a StringBuilder to build up a significant portion of text before sending it to the disk - but it was actually slower.

+# Removing the break of having to write the results while looping
+When a similarity is computed, this result is stored as a text: journalA, journalB, count of common authors.

+To avoid that writing this result would slow down the loop, it is just given to a queue, which is offloaded in a separate thread.
+This thread uses a FileChannel to continuously write on disk in a simple way.

+Note: I have tried using a StringBuilder to build up a significant portion of text before sending it to the disk - but it was actually slower.